s2t2/DataCollectorsOPIM244/README.md

 # Data Collectors OPIM 244
 https://datacollectors.herokuapp.com/

-This web application is my final project for Managing Business Application Development in Python (OPIM 244) at Georgetown University.
+This web application is my final project for Managing Business Applications in Python (OPIM 244) at Georgetown University.
 The application is a set of data collectors intended to assist small businesses and student consultants.

 ## Setup